 The law is clear that leave to amend pleadings should be freely granted in order to allow disputes to be resolved on their merits.
-Although this policy diminishes as the case progresses to trial, in exercising its discretion to allow the amendment, the tribunal should weigh the amendment in terms of the prejudice to the opposing party in the preparation for trial.
-Given that FPL's motion and amended petition were filed only two business days prior to the deadline for intervenor testimony in this docket, staff believes that OPC would be unduly prejudiced if it was not provided a reasonable opportunity to conduct discovery concerning FPL's amended petition and supplemental testimony and the opportunity to supplement its prefiled direct testimony.
+Although this policy diminishes as the case progresses to trial, in exercising our discretion to allow the amendment, we must weigh the amendment in terms of the prejudice to the opposing party in the preparation for trial.
+Given that FPL's motion and amended petition were filed only two business days prior to the deadline for intervenor testimony in this docket, we find that OPC would be unduly prejudiced if it was not provided a reasonable opportunity to conduct discovery concerning FPL's amended petition and supplemental testimony and the opportunity to supplement its prefiled direct testimony.

-Staff believes that OPC can be provided this opportunity within the time remaining prior to the hearing scheduled for April 20-22 in this docket.
-Staff believes that, conceptually, the terms suggested by FPL are reasonable for this purpose.
-In particular, staff recommends that the Commission approve the following provisions to govern this proceeding with respect to FPL's amended petition and supplemental direct testimony:
+We find that OPC can be provided this opportunity within the time remaining prior to the hearing scheduled for April 20-22 in this docket.
+We find that, conceptually, the terms suggested by FPL are reasonable for this purpose.
+In particular, we revise the Order Establishing Procedure by approving the following provisions to govern this proceeding with respect to FPL's amended petition and supplemental direct testimony:

-- 1. FPL should be granted leave to amend its original petition in this docket and to file supplemental direct testimony in support of its amended petition. - 2.
-Any discovery conducted by OPC, other intervenors, or staff that addresses the substance of FPL's amended petition or supplemental direct testimony should be conducted in accordance with the procedures set forth in Section VI of the Order Establishing Procedure, except that responses should be served within 10 calendar days of receipt of the discovery request. - 3.
-OPC should have the opportunity to continue the depositions held January 28, 2005, for the limited purpose of inquiring into the new matters raised in FPL's amended petition and supplemental direct testimony.
+- 1. FPL shall be granted leave to amend its original petition in this docket and to file supplemental direct testimony in support of its amended petition. - Any discovery conducted by OPC, other intervenors, or Commission staff that addresses the substance of FPL's amended petition or supplemental direct testimony shall be conducted in accordance with the procedures set forth in Section VI of the Order Establishing Procedure, except that responses shall be served within 10 calendar days of receipt of the discovery request. - 3.
+OPC shall have the opportunity to continue the depositions held January 28, 2005, for the limited purpose of inquiring into the new matters raised in FPL's amended petition and supplemental direct testimony.

-Newman v.
+&lt;sup>3 Newman v.
 State Farm Mutual Auto Insurance Co., 858 So.
 2d 1205 (Fla.
 4th DCA 2003).

-&lt;sup>4 While staff recognizes that FPL may have provided its updated estimate to OPC on January 20, 2005, FPL did not formally seek recovery for the storm reserve deficit resulting from the updated estimate until February 4, 2005, when it filed its amended petition and supplemental testimony.
-Staff believes that OPC should not be held responsible to respond to a case that has not yet been presented.
+&lt;sup>4 While we recognize that FPL may have provided its updated estimate to OPC on January 20, 2005, FPL did not formally seek recovery for the storm reserve deficit resulting from the updated estimate until February 4, 2005, when it filed its amended petition and supplemental testimony.
+We believe that OPC should not be held responsible to respond to a case that has not yet been presented.
 Further, even if OPC had served written discovery concerning the amended petition and supplemental testimony on January 21, 2005, it would not have received responses prior to the depositions held January 28 or its testimony due date of February 8.
-Finally, while FPL's initiative to update its discovery responses should not go unnoticed, the updated discovery responses were not provided until February 18.
+Finally, while FPL's initiative to update its discovery responses has not gone unnoticed, the updated discovery responses were not provided until February 18.